jethro-swan/openmoney-api/docker-scripts/README.md

 ### Preparation

 It is assumed that
-- the OM code is isolated within a VM
+- the OM code (including the Dockerized Couchbase) is isolated within a VM
 - the only non-root user is "om"
 - user "om" has passwordless sudo access